Houston's Line of Duty Firefighters

 Buried: Resthaven Cemetery, Section 7, Lot 587, Space 12

-Steven Mayfield, a 23 year veteran, died from a heart attack while participating in a live burn at the DFW Airport in Dallas, Texas.
-The burn was a part of the annual recertification process required of all Airport Rescue Firefighters (ARF).
+Steven Mayfield, a twenty-three-year veteran, died from a heart attack while participating in a live burn at the DFW Airport in Dallas, Texas.
+The burn was a part of the annual recertification process required of all Airport Rescue Firefighters (ARFF).

-Mayfield, a certified Airport Rescue Firefighter (ARF) for eight years, had previously spent 12 years as a Paramedic.
+Mayfield, a certified Aircraft and Rescue Fire Fighter (ARFF) for eight-- years, had previously spent twelve-years as a Paramedic.
 He was assigned as a paramedic on Medic 92, which makes calls at the terminals at George Bush Intercontinental Airport.

 Lewis Evan Mayo III